 Patrick was born and raised in Baltimore County, MD.
 He is a graduate of Loyola University in Baltimore with a degree in History.
 He and his wife Michele have been married since 1989, and have two children Caitie and Liam.
 While born into the Episcopal Church, he had a long spiritual journey that led him to accept the Lordship of Christ in his life.
 This happened just before he was called into leadership in the church plant that grew to become Church of the Resurrection.
 He has served in various leadership and staff roles at Resurrection and the Anglican Diocese of the Mid-Atlantic since 2005.
 Patrick has worked for and is now on the board of directors of the Titus Institute for Church Planting.
 As a certified coach for church planters and leaders, he has worked with various planters and leaders throughout North America with emphasis in the Baltimore Area.
 Patrick has a passion for developing and mentoring leaders in the Church.

-David, a native of New Canaan, CT, graduated from Northwestern University in Evanston, IL, and worked in student ministry for 11 years in Baltimore, Washington, D.C., and Boston.
+David was raised in New Canaan, CT, graduated from Northwestern University in Evanston, IL, and worked in student ministry for 11 years in Baltimore, Washington, D.C., and Boston.
 He received his M.Div. from Trinity School for Ministry near Pittsburgh, PA.
-David served as Rector of Holy Trinity Church, Raleigh, NC from 2005-2010.
-He was called to serve Church of the Resurrection in the spring of 2010.
-David also serves as co-leader of the Anglican Leadership Initiative, a movement seeking to connect and coach bishops, pastors and lay Anglican leaders throughout North America.
+Ordained in 2005, David served as Rector of Holy Trinity Church, Raleigh, NC from 2005-2010.
+He was called to Church of the Resurrection in the spring of 2010.
+David also serves as co-leader of the Anglican Leadership Initiative, a movement seeking to connect and coach bishops, pastors and lay Anglican leaders in North America (www.anglicanleadershipinitiative.com).
 Besides his passion for proclaiming the gospel, David plays basketball, tennis, and enjoys sailing, snow and water skiing.
 An avid reader of American history, he is an ardent fan of Northwestern football.
 He and his wife, Kristin, a Baltimore native, have four amazing daughters: Keating, Gracen, Annie and Storie.

 Stephen Holmes - Music Director